WordPoints/dependencies/rfc/psr-1.md

 }
 ```

-In other words: `degree of dependency -> type of library -> library -> degree of dependency -> version`
+In other words: `degree of dependency -> type of library -> library -> relationship qualifier -> version`